Randal Kolo Muani: Eintracht Frankfurt

 On 4 March 2022, Bundesliga club Eintracht Frankfurt signed Kolo Muani on a pre-contract agreement ahead of the expiration of his Nantes contract.
 He signed a five-year deal with the club.
 On 26 October 2022, he scored his first UEFA Champions League goal in a 2–1 win over Marseille, and on 1 November, he scored the winning goal in a 2–1 away victory over Sporting CP, securing his club's qualification to the knockout phase for the first time in the Champions League era.

 On 7 February 2023, Kolo Muani scored his first double in the DFB-Pokal in a 4–2 home victory over Darmstadt.
 Eleven days later, he scored his 10th goal in the Bundesliga against Werder Bremen.
 On 4 April, he scored a brace in 93 seconds in a 2–0 win over Union Berlin in the DFB-Pokal quarter-finals.
 In his first season in the Bundesliga, Kolo Muani scored 15 goals and provided 11 assists, which made him the league's third-highest scorer and second-highest assister.

 On 29 August 2023, in an interview with Sky Germany, Kolo Muani publicly revealed that Ligue 1 club Paris Saint-Germain (PSG) had made a "record offer" to sign him, and stated that he would "like to move to Paris", having informed Eintracht Frankfurt directors of his desire to leave the club.
 He subsequently refused to train with Frankfurt, and was left out of the team's squad for a match against Levski Sofia.
-Sporting director Markus Kroesche condemned Kolo Muani's behavior, saying that it would have "no influence on transfer business".
+Sporting director Markus Krösche condemned Kolo Muani's behavior, saying that it would have "no influence on transfer business".